pshrmn/hickory/docs/api/in-memory.md

 - `decode` - Whether or not to automatically decode the `pathname` when creating a location.
 This should almost always be `true`, but if you have a reason to use invalid URIs, then you _can_ set this to `false` (possibly to your own peril). (default: `true`)

-- `base_segment` - This is a string that begins with a forward slash and ends with a non-foward slash character.
+- `base` - This is a string that begins with a forward slash and ends with a non-foward slash character.
 It should be provided if your application is not being served from the root of your server.

 ## Properties